Close

 After being injured in an accident, you might discover that the person who hurt you has passed away.
 How do you get compensation from someone who is no longer here?
 An attorney can help you sue their estate for your damages.

-It is not possible to file a lawsuit against someone who has passed away.
-Doing so will only end in frustration.
+It is not possible to literally file a lawsuit against someone who has passed away.
 Instead, your lawyer can help you sue the estate of the person you believe is responsible for your injuries and damages.
 Depending on when the defendant died, you might have time beyond the normal statute of limitations to file your case.
 Typically, plaintiffs have 1 year from the date of the defendant’s death to file a case.
 If you discover that the defendant in your case has passed away, talk to your lawyer immediately, as the process of suing their estate might be time-consuming.
 While suing a deceased defendant is not an extremely common problem, it comes up more often than people realize.
 Speak to your lawyer immediately if the defendant in your case has passed away.

-Ask our Pennsylvania personal injury lawyers for a confidential, free assessment of your case by calling The Reiff Law Firm at (215) 709-6940.
+Ask our Pennsylvania personal injury lawyers for a confidential, free assessment of your case by calling the Reiff Law Firm at (215) 709-6940.

 Can I Sue Someone Who Has Passed Away in Pennsylvania?